Ask Krrish Contact Us

 }

-• Automatic Batching: Salesforce handles fetching records in chunks (typically 200 records at a time) and passes them to your loop.
-This prevents exceeding heap size limits for large query results.
+• Automatic Batching: Salesforce fetches records in chunks (~200 at a time) — prevents exceeding heap size limits.

-• Memory Efficiency: Records are processed and then discarded, ensuring memory consumption remains low.
+• Memory Efficiency: Records are processed then discarded, keeping memory consumption low.

 public class LeadProcessor {